Pasir Ris MRT station: Cross Island Line

-Incident
+2016 rail incident

 On 22 March 2016, two SMRT maintenance trainees were run over and killed by an oncoming C151 train at around 11:10 am.
 They were part of a team of 15 personnel tasked to investigate a possible signaling system fault, after a high voltage alarm set off.
 The incident took place at the track switch 150 m away from the station.
 This led to a 2.5-hour train service disruption from 11:10 am to 1:56 pm for train services between Pasir Ris and Tanah Merah, and had affected at least 10,000 commuters.

 After an internal investigation, SMRT sacked both the engineer who led the track team and the train driver and also disciplined the staff involved for their role in the incident.
 The sacking of both employees attracted online controversy, with Singaporeans on social media questioning whether it was fair to sack the train driver.
 SMRT Trains, the director of control operations and the SMRT engineer who led the track team were charged for the incident.
 Upon investigation, it was revealed that safety protocols were not implemented that would have prevented the train from entering the worksite.

 The engineer who led the inspection team was charged with negligence causing death under the Penal Code and was subsequently sentenced to 4 weeks in jail.
 SMRT Trains and one member of SMRT management were charged for violating the Workplace Safety and Health Act for lapses which led to the accident, and were fined $400,000 respectively. and $55,000.
 On 20 July 2018, the Land Transport Authority fined the operator S$1.9 million (US$ million) for this incident and the Bishan tunnel flooding.